 Designed to manage your content marketing budget, this template helps you track your progress with standardized views such as actual vs. budget, spend summary, and category breakdown.
 The tool can also be expanded to monitor all marketing plan expenses beyond content.

-This template breaks down each marketing program(content, Events, Public Relations, etc.) into activities which allows you to track where you saved some money (hopefully) and what tactics you went over budget on.
+This template breaks down each marketing program channel (content, events, public relations, etc.) into activities, which allows you to track areas where you came in under budget (hopefully) and what tactics you went over budget on.

 Explore a Better Process for 2019 Goal Setting, Planning & Reporting

 For companies in the industrial sector and those offering professional services alike, marketing is often seen as a cost center.
 Instead marketing should be seen as an investment, much like the R&D group.
 To achieve this, you need to ensure your marketing budget is in alignment with corporate objectives.
 Establishing your goals, marketing plan, and budget around your organization’s sales funnel and knowing your true operational costs are additional ways to ensure you’re in alignment with business growth objectives.

 Once you’re in alignment and your budget is approved, be sure to implement a regular reporting cadence using your budget tool of choice.
 If you’re using a marketing automation system like HubSpot as your website CMS and your CRM, you can easily track and report marketing ROI from a single system.
 Also think about the format of your reports to leadership — you must speak the language of those authorizing your 2019 spend not only in the budgeting stage but also throughout the year.
 They may not see the tie between expanding your knowledge base or increasing content development and the impact on the bottom of the funnel.
 But showing how those tactics positively impact sales revenue in a clear and concise manner will foster continued support of your inbound marketing initiatives.